bytedeco/javacpp/README.txt

 ==Changes==

+ * Added `public long Pointer.address()` getter method, useful when one needs to subtract two pointers
+ * Removed old NetBeans project files that cause a conflict when trying to open as a Maven project (issue javacv:210)
  * Fixed compilation error on `FunctionPointer` classes containing no native callback methods
  * Added a `platform.library.path` property, such as "lib/armeabi/" in the case of the "android-arm" platform, to be used instead of "package/platform" (issue javacv:427)
  * Generalized references to the path of the Android NDK